Statements

 4) Key strategies for strengthening and mobilizing the creative sector are direct investment in artists and creative work, cross-sector collaboration, and arts-business partnerships.

-Since its inception, the Arts & Business Council has been the leading nonprofit organization working to support the Middle Tennessee's entire arts and culture sector by connecting those in the arts community with the services, skills, and opportunities they need to thrive from their artistic endeavors.
-Over 6,500 artists, arts organizations, and creative businesses have benefited from services through the Arts & Business Council's monthly educational seminars, Volunteer Lawyers & Professionals for the Arts program (VLPA), Periscope: Artist Entrepreneur Training, Arts Board Matching, Fiscal Sponsorship, Creative Exchange, Creative Advantage (formerly WorkCreative), Special Events (Arts Visionary, Arts Immersion, Nash Art Bash, and more), one-on-one consultations, and many other one-off programs and services.
+Since its inception, the Arts & Business Council has been the leading nonprofit organization working to support Middle Tennessee's entire arts and culture sector by connecting those in the arts community with the services, skills, and opportunities they need to thrive from their artistic endeavors.
+In the last fiscal year, over 9,000 artists, arts organizations, and creative businesses benefited from services through the Arts & Business Council's educational seminars, Volunteer Lawyers & Professionals for the Arts program (VLPA), Periscope: Artist Entrepreneur Training, Arts Board Matching, Fiscal Sponsorship, Creative Advantage, Special Events (Arts Immersion and more), one-on-one consultations, and other one-off programs and services.

 Impact